How to Accurately Warehouse Reach and Frequency Data in BigQuery

 WHERE date = '2026-01-15'

-This limitation applies to any platform that reports reach and frequency metrics, including:
+This guidance applies to any platform that reports Reach and Frequency, including:

 • LinkedIn Ads